-How did you feel when you first started your career in occupational therapy?
+How did you feel when you first started your OT career?

 1. Marlene: When I first started my career as an OT, I was very excited and very nervous.
 I felt confident going in on my first day of work.
 However, the more my employer let me be independent and treat patients on my own, the less confident I became.
 So I took it upon myself to learn everything I could as I came upon new situations, new diagnoses, and new settings.
 I spent a lot of time after work looking through my textbooks from school, researching online, reaching out to my OT friends, etc. to help widen my knowledge base to become a better OT.